google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 A cocos window is created in conf.py before any autodoc atempt.
 Probably pyglet should not see the epydoc flag, and cocos maybe should not see it until the window is created.
+Commited r1263

+# refactor flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc
+This allows to use stock pyglet while autodoc, not the pyglet is_epydoc version.
+Also changed the point where the flag is set.
+Commited r1264